Contents of the United States diplomatic cables leak (Australia): Political controversy

 Australian Senator Don Farrell, a South Australian right-wing factional Labor powerbroker, said he believes that Julia Gillard, Prime Minister of Australia from 2010 to 2013, was gunning for the prime ministership a year before Rudd's personal support in the polls collapsed.

+This has contributed to allegations of US involvement in the 2010 Australian Labor Party leadership spill, which saw the replacement of Prime Minister Kevin Rudd with Julia Gillard.
+These allegations have been made by YouTuber Jordan Shanks and an article in Jacobin magazine.
+The cables were used by Clinton Fernandes in his controversial book What Uncle Sam Wants (2019) to show exactly how Australian foreign policy is workshopped by representatives of the United States, revealing the true nature of bilateral diplomacy.
+For example, the Rudd government assured the United States that it would not embarrass it on the issue of climate change.

 War in Afghanistan

 Rudd was critical of Australia's European allies in the Afghanistan campaign, accusing them of having "no common strategy for winning the war or winning the peace" and derided the contribution of France and Germany to the fight against the Taliban as "organising folk-dancing festivals".

 A cable from October 2008 recorded Rudd telling a group of visiting U.S. congressmen that "the national security establishment in Australia was very pessimistic about the long-term prognosis for Afghanistan".

 Australian special representative on Afghanistan and Pakistan, Ric Smith (a former secretary of the Australian Defence Department) described the mission in Afghanistan and Afghan government presence as a "wobbly three-legged stool".
 In December 2009 Smith questioned what the Australian Federal Police would be able to accomplish given the "train wreck" that they had to be given to work with in the Afghan National Police.

 Australian officials who briefed the U.S. embassy hinted at clashes between officials and ministers over its "apparent lack of progress".